Topology of projective Tate-Shafarevich twists: Introduction

-Let us add further topological constraints on our fibration.
-From now on, we assume in addition that: \begin{itemize} \item the base $B$ is smooth; \item the fibers are reduced outside of a locus of codimension $2$ in $B$; \item the integral homology classes of a general fiber in $X$ and $X^\phi$ are primitive. \end{itemize} \begin{theorem} Under these further constraints, Conjecture \ref{saccaconj} is true. \end{theorem}
+Let us add further constraints on our fibration.
+From now on, we assume in addition that $B$ is smooth.
+This is known to be true if $\dim B=2$ (see \cite{ou19,BK18,HX20}), and has been conjectured to be the case in general \cite{huybrechtsmauri}.

+We say a fibration $\pi:X\to B$ between smooth varieties admits $C^\infty$-sections if there is a $C^\infty$-map $s:B\to X$ between the underlying real manifolds such that $\pi\circ s=\operatorname{id}_B$. \begin{theorem} Suppose both $X\to B$ and $X^\phi\to B$ admit $C^\infty$-sections.
+Then Conjecture \ref{saccaconj} is true. \end{theorem} \begin{remark} In \cite{bkv}, it was asserted that Lagrangian fibrations admit $C^\infty$-sections if it is reduced in codimension $1$, and a general fiber of it has primitive integral homology class.
+It was pointed out to us by Koll\'ar and Sacc\`a that the proof in that manuscript does not go through. \end{remark}

-The main ingredient is a recent theorem of Bogomolov-Kamenova-Verbitsky \cite{bkv} on degenerate twistor deformations.
-Their theorem says that given any Lagrangian fibration, there is a member in its degenerate twistor family that admits a meromorphic section.
+The main ingredient is a theorem of Bogomolov-D\'eev-Verbitsky \cite{BDV} on degenerate twistor deformations.
+Their theorem says that, given any Lagrangian fibration admitting a $C^\infty$-section, there is a member in its degenerate twistor family making this section holomorphic.

 Starting from our setup, we perform such a deformation on $X$ and $X^\phi$ respectively.
 We show that the resulting spaces are still projective Lagrangian fibrations related by a torsion twist, which in the situation in question implies that the twist can be realized in the \'etale topology.
-Since the new spaces now have rational sections, we can produce open subschemes in them that are isomorphic by comparing the abelian schemes over a suitable open subscheme of the base.
-As birational hyper-K\"ahler varieties are deformation-equivalent, we obtain Theorem \ref{intro:usingbkv}.
-The details can be found in \S\ref{ss:bkv}.

-The last item in the assumption (primitivity of a fiber class) is a property interesting on its own.
-For now, we are not able to decide whether every Lagrangian fibration with integral fibers satisfies this property.
-If this were true, then Conjecture \ref{intro:saccaconjorig} follows from Theorem \ref{intro:usingbkv}.

-We discuss in \S\ref{ss:bmsys} situations where this property holds for a Beauville-Mukai system.
-They are fibrations of the form